coolneighbors/unWISE-verse/README.md

 ## Notes

-FullPipeline uses a semi-modular metadata system.
+ZPipe uses a semi-modular metadata system.
 In order to add another line of metadata to the subject set, add a ![metadata] column to the second row of master_header.txt
 Failure to do so will result in an error message.

 You can turn off cross-checking with a master_header.txt file by changing the enable_strict_manifest field in the generate_manifest function of spout.py to false.
 This is not recommended.